Three Must Have Hearing Aid Features for the best hearing aid performance

 Why don’t other manufacturers just switch to Multi-Base Automaticity?

 Most manufacturers tend to build on features from their previous generation hearing aids.
-This means that the next generation has all the features of the previous one PLUS MORE.
+This means that the next generation of hearing aid has all the features of the previous one PLUS MORE.
 To change to a completely new core digital strategy would mean that much of what was done previously would have to be discarded, and they would likely have to start everything from scratch.
 They basically have too much to lose as they have to learn or licence what they don’t know about making Multi-Base Automaticity work effectively.
 They also run the risk of alienating the clinicians who are used to the way things have always been done in the past.

 Some manufacturers like Siemens (now Signia) have tweaked their Single-Base Automatic system to allow a change to the frequency response and a few other criteria in its automatic settings, which is an improvement on other Single-Base Automatic systems.
 They do not however allow the full flexibility of a true Multi-Base automatic system and manual programs are still required at times.